DUNE/dune-justin/docs/jobscripts.interactive_tests.md

 justIN provides the command justin-test-jobscript which allows you to run a jobscript interactively on your computer.
-In jobs at remote sites, justIN runs your jobscripts inside a Singularity container.
+In jobs at remote sites, justIN runs your jobscripts inside an Apptainer container.
 The justin-test-jobscript command runs your jobscript using the same container format and so provides a very realistic test of your script.
 The command is available to you after using the same setup justin command as for